Are You Paralyzed by Fear?February 2, 2018 • Posted in:

 Fears cannot be outrun; they must be faced and overcome.
 The root of the fears must be understood and put into proper context.
 Fears cannot stay hidden; they must be forced out into the open, to be examined in the light of truth.
 Instead of la-la-la-la-la, you need to raise your head, open your eyes, listen, and experience.
 Because your monster has such power over you, it is imperative you stop avoiding it, putting it off, and running from it and start putting it into its proper perspective.

-If you or someone you know suffers from mental health conditions such as depression, anxiety, eating disorders, or PTSD, it is beneficial to understand the causes of these conditions.
+If you or someone you know suffers from fear they may require depression treatment or anxiety treatment, it is beneficial to understand the causes of these conditions.
 Contact The Center • A Place of HOPE today at 1-888-771-5166 and begin the healing process.